boozallen/sdp-pipeline-framework/resources/sdp/libraries/protractor/README.rst

 .. csv-table:: Protractor Library Configuration Options
    :header: "Field", "Description", "Default Value"

-   "url", "Url for the website that will be tested", "none" "enforce", "Boolean value that determines if a build will fail if a Protractor test fails", "none" "config_file", "Name of the file where the Protractor configurations are set", "none"
+   "url", "Url for the website that will be tested", "None" "enforce", "Boolean value that determines if a build will fail if a Protractor test fails", "None" "config_file", "Name of the file where the Protractor configurations are set", "None"

 Example Configuration Snippet